kintone-labs/kintone-ui-component/docs/document_en/docs/guides/comparison-v0-v1.md

 ---

 ## Overview
-**kintone UI Component**  In addition to the scrutiny and accessibility of the components provided by v1, the interface design has been reviewed to make it easier for developers to use.
+**kintone UI Component** v1 has been reviewed the internal design to make it easier for developers to use in addition to the scrutiny and accessibility of the components.

 This section explains the differences between the code written in v0 and v1, as well as the key advantages when using v1 for customizing the kintone app.

 ## Completed image
-For example, you can use the kintone UI Component to create a search button on the "Record List" screen.
+For example, you can use the kintone UI Component to create a search button on the "Record List" view.
 Here is the image for example:

 ![Search box](assets/v1_search_box.png)